Hyperhidrosis Treatment Gateshead

 People who receive Hyperhidrosis Botox injections usually see results a few days after treatment.
 The full effects are usually noticeable within two weeks.

-After the hyperhidrosis treatment, you will be able to go home and carry on with your normal activities.
-We recommend that you avoid using deodorants or perfumed products on the area for the next 12 – 24 hours to avoid irritation.
+After the hyperhidrosis treatment, you can go home and carry on with your normal activities.
+We recommend that you avoid using deodorants or scented products in the area for the next 12 – 24 hours to prevent irritation.

 HOW OFTEN DO I NEED HYPERHIDROSIS TREATMENT?